1IMperaDOR0/pagina-de-destino-da-ag-ncia.github.io/README.md

 ### Useful Resources

-- [Mouseover and mouseout concepts](https://javascript.info/mousemove-mouseover-mouseout-mouseenter-mouseleave) Isso me ajudou a resolver os problemas de fazer o o underline dos learn more.
-Gostei muito desse padrão e vou usá-lo de agora em diante.
+- [Mouseover and mouseout concepts](https://javascript.info/mousemove-mouseover-mouseout-mouseenter-mouseleave) This helped me solve the problems of underlining the learn more.
+I really liked this pattern and will use it from now on.

 ## Author